Pytry/azure-b2c-oauth2/README.md

 ###General

+This is just a sample, and a bad one at that.

-Please see https://github.com/Pytry/xitikit-blue for the new updated API and examples.
+Please see https://github.com/Xitikit/xitikit-blue for the new updated API and examples (which also need lots of work, but are much better thanks to several great developers).

-Even though the main API development has been moved to a new repository, commits and pull-request for this repository are still appreciated; it is better to have as many examples as possible.
+Even though the main API development has been moved to a new repository, I am keeping this repository active for the purpose of providing examples.
+Commits and pull-request for this repository are appreciated.

+It is better to have as many examples as possible, so if you have some examples you have worked on, please send me a link.

 # Overview